Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

 Note that this will allow any Docker container access to the internet, not just the Concordium node.

 Some users on Ubuntu have reported the node does not have internet access.
-In this case, adding `network_mode: bridge` to each service, might solve this problem:
+In this case, adding `network_mode: bridge` to each service might solve this problem:

 .. code-block:: yaml
    :emphasize-lines: 4, 8